ProtaconSolutions/ci/Readme.md

 ```

 ## Setup for Minikube
-Once you have minikube running, start your services for slaves and to get into Jenkins UI:
+Once you have minikube running, create namespace Jenkins, start your services for slaves and to get into Jenkins UI:
 ```sh
 kubectl create namespace jenkins kubectl create -f jenkins-ui-service.yaml